Previously in the series: List is a monad (part 1)

 Option A: Implicit Control Flow (Exceptions)

-DeactivateUser (below) returns void, so failures aren’t visible in the signature.
-In this style, it might throw for parsing/loading/saving and even for business-rule failures.
+Method signatures often don’t indicate possible failures when using exceptions, unlike TryX/bool-return patterns.3 DeactivateUser (below) returns void, so failures aren’t visible in the signature.
+In this style, it may throw while parsing, loading, saving, or enforcing business rules.

 private readonly IUserRepo _repo;